UIFSA

 A parentage

-action filed under UIFSA is handled the same way as any other in-state parentage
+action filed under UIFSA is handled the same way as any other in-state

-action.
+parentage action.
 Apply the laws and procedures of

 this state.

-NOTE: Tribes are given
+NOTE: Tribes

-discretion in how parentage is established.
+are given discretion in how parentage is established.
+However, states and

 Procedures –